AmiraGamal1/ADB/docs/Labs/Lab3.md

 * To learn how MySQL (specifically the InnoDB storage engine) performs crash recovery.
 * To gain a better understanding of how a DBMS handles non-catastrophic crashes (such as system failures or power outages, excluding physical hardware damage).

---
+---

 ## Basic Concepts Used in the Lab

-**Crash Recovery:** Crash recovery involves restoring the database to its most recent consistent state before a system failure occurred.
+**Crash Recovery:** Crash recovery involves restoring the database to its ^most recent consistent state^ before a system failure occurred.
 The recovery process ensures that the **atomicity** and **durability** properties of transactions are preserved.

 **Log Sequence Number (LSN)** Is a unique incremental value which is assigned whenever changes occur in the InnoDB storage engine.